Duxah/FreePCB-2/add_text.md

 ![](pictures/add_text2.png)

-If you selected the BOTTOM side, check the box MIRROR (6).
+If you selected the `BOTTOM` side, check the box `MIRROR` (6).

-If you placed text inside a copper area with the hatch style of EDGE or NONE, you can use the NEGATIVE_TEXT option (7) to draw the text as a hole in the polygon.
+If you placed text inside a copper area with the hatch style of `EDGE` or `NONE`, you can use the `NEGATIVE_TEXT` option (7) to draw the text as a hole in the polygon.

-It is useful to know that when a text string matches the name of a network, that network will be half-highlighted.
+_It is useful to know that when a text string matches the name of a network, that network will be half-highlighted._

 # [Return](How_to.md)